-- 3.4.1 Drawing 26028-600 details the proposed new drainage routes around the existing property and to the rebuilt outbuilding.
-It shows new foul water drain runs and associated manhole chambers within the RPA of T13, T15, T17 and T18 and new surface water drains and associated manhole chambers within the RPA of T5 and T13.
+- 3.4.1 Drawing 26028-SKD600 details the proposed new drainage routes around the existing property and to the rebuilt outbuilding.
+It shows new foul water drain runs within the RPA of T11 and T17 and new surface water drains within the RPA of T5 and T15.
 In order to prevent potentially significant damage to the roots of these trees, it will be necessary to adopt the provisions detailed in NJUG Vol.4 and BS5837 to install this drainage.
-This will comprise the Airspade excavation of all drainage runs and manholes within the RPAs of retained trees.
-Roots encountered within the drainage runs will be retained and immediately covered with damp hessian which will remain in place until the trench is backfilled.
-Roots encountered during the manhole chamber excavation will be pruned back using clean sharp secateurs.
-Roots with a diameter in excess of 25mm may only be cut following consultation with the retained arboriculturalist. - 3.4.2 We have not at this time been supplied by the applicant with details of other services to the outbuilding but would recommend that consideration be given to running them in the foul water drain trench described above.
+This will comprise the Airspade excavation of all drainage runs within the RPAs of retained trees.
+Roots encountered within the drainage runs will be retained and immediately covered with damp hessian which will remain in place until the trench is backfilled. - 3.4.2 We have not at this time been supplied by the applicant with details of other services to the outbuilding but would recommend that consideration be given to running them in the surface water drain trench described above.
 These further matters will need to be resolved separately by variation of condition, they cannot be resolved herein as a generic item.